Shetland Islands Council

-Shetland Islands Council is the local authority for the Shetland Islands, one of the 32 council areas of Scotland.
+Shetland Islands Council (SIC) is the local authority for the Shetland Islands, one of the 32 council areas of Scotland.
 It was established in 1975 by the Local Government (Scotland) Act 1973 and was largely unaffected by the Scottish local government changes of 1996.
 The council is based in Lerwick.

 It provides services in the areas of Environmental Health, Roads, Social Work, Community Development, Organisational Development, Economic Development, Building Standards, Trading Standards, Housing, Waste, Education, Burial Grounds, Port and Harbours and others.
 The council collects Council Tax.
 The Fire Service is part of the Highlands and Islands division of the Scottish Fire and Rescue Service.

 History

 Shetland had been administered by Commissioners of Supply from 1667 and then by Zetland County Council from 1890 to 1975.
 The county council was abolished in 1975 and replaced by the Shetland Islands Council, which also took over the functions previously exercised by Shetland's lower-tier authorities, being the town council of the burgh of Lerwick and the councils of the area's landward districts.
 The new council created in 1975 was an islands council of an area legally called Shetland.

 Further local government reform in 1996 introduced single-tier council areas across all of Scotland.
 The councils of the three island areas created in 1975, including Shetland, continued to provide the same services after 1996, but their areas were re-designated as council areas.
 The geographic area's legal name was changed from Shetland to 'Shetland Islands' as part of the 1996 reforms, allowing the council to retain the name 'Shetland Islands Council'.
 The council has been a member of the Islands Forum since 2022.